fooxlj07/private-dedibox-cloud/README.md

 ```

 ## Check if it is proper installed
+- Create a root user
-ssh in the server check if proxmox is properly installed, and to check the poxmox.
+- ssh in the server check if proxmox is properly installed.
+- then add ip rules, check web ui
 ```
 nft add rule inet filter input tcp dport 8006 accept
 ```